yaroslavanisimov/Landing-page/README.md

 You will find - tabs, accordions, scrolling and another effects

-JSONplaceholder was using for sending the project into the server.
+JSON placeholder was using for sending the project into the server.